Kawhi Leonard, Paul George officially join LA Clippers

 Oklahoma City also has the right to swap first-round picks with the Clippers in 2023 and 2025.

-“Ehen you have the opportunity to acquire a contributor of his caliber, you do what it takes to bring him home,” Clippers President Lawrence Frank said.
+“When you have the opportunity to acquire a contributor of his caliber, you do what it takes to bring him home,” Clippers President Lawrence Frank said.

 George is a Los Angeles native.
 Leonard is also a Southern California native and a person with knowledge of the situation said he signed a three-year max contract that could be worth nearly $110 million — although the last year is at his option, meaning he and George could both be free agents in 2021.
 They both will have options that summer.